US military, Japanese police enhance bilateral partnership through softball game

 |0

-This work, US military, Japanese police enhance bilateral partnership through softball game [Image 5 of 5], by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, US military, Japanese police enhance bilateral partnership through softball game, by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT